maliMirkec/starter-project-cli/README.md

 spro start
 ```

-Starter Project CLI would prompt you to ask a few questions about the project structure.
+SPRO would prompt you to ask a few questions about the project structure.

 ![Starter Project CLI in action](https://github.com/maliMirkec/starter-project-cli/blob/d014a6defd5f2a0bbb9db2d04210a17bcb40354b/gfx/starter-project-questions.png)

-Once you answer all questions, Starter Project CLI would do two things:
+Once you answer all questions, SPRO would do two things:
 - copy all required files (Gulp task files and configuration files), and
 - prepare a command for installation of dependencies required for the project.